dosipod/SrWiki/Sound-Settings.md

 ## Squelch
-Adjust this value on the LED Settings page so that the leds are only activated above a certain 'background noise' level.
+Adjust this value on the Sound Settings page so that the leds are only activated above a certain 'background noise' level.

 ## Gain
 Line-in signals are typically much lower than that of some of the microphones.
 Rather than use an auto gain function, you can manually adjust the gain from 1 to 255, which translates to 0.1 up to almost 6.0 gain.